xd009642/tarpaulin/README.md

 web interface).
 For an example of a project using Tarpaulin, you can check out my crate [keygraph-rs](https://github.com/xd009642/keygraph-rs).

-### Travis-ci and Coveralls.io
+### Travis-ci and Coverage Sites

 The expected most common usecase is launching coverage via a CI service to upload to a site like codecov or coveralls.
 Given the built in support and ubiquity of travis-ci it seems prudent to document the required steps here for new users.
-To follow these steps you'll first need a travis-ci and coveralls project for your repo.
+To follow these steps you'll first need a travis-ci and a project setup for your coverage reporting site of choice.

 We recommend taking the minimal rust .travis.yml, installing the libssl-dev dependency tarpaulin has and then running Tarpaulin with the version of